ghaffaria/Mattermost-Read-Receipts/README.md

    - Copy the generated `.tar.gz` file from `dist/`
    - Upload it to your Mattermost instance
    - Enable the plugin in System Console

+### Note

+The plugin does not ship with its own DSN.
+It re-uses the global Mattermost SQL settings (System Console → Environment → Database).
+Ensure that these settings are correct before enabling the plugin.

 ## Development Workflow